 For anyone driving with their own car, you’ll need a Green Card from your car insurance company.
 These can be obtained free of charge from your insurer in most cases.
 You’ll also need a new UK sticker from the September 2021.

-In summary, all of us at Ski Weekender are hoping for a normalisation ahead of the 2021/22 Winter Season, but accept that there may be some ongoing disruption and challenges to overcome!
+In summary, all of us at Ski Weekender are hoping for a normal 2022/23 Winter Season, but accept that there is still the unfortunate possibility of further disruption and challenges to overcome!